undoZen/immer-rxjs/README.md

 This small library helps you use Immer with RxJS.
 It exports only one function, you can use it to replace rxjs's `map` operator.

 ## update in 3.0.0
-At beginning I want to compute and reapply patches by fast-json-patch so I could be sure if the produced value is structurally identical to previous value, the result will be identically be the same, but late on I find that is a bad idea (user should be clear about that) so I turned it off by default in 2.0.0 and removed it in 3.0.0.
+At beginning I want to compute and reapply patches by fast-json-patch so I could be sure if the produced value is structurally identical to previous value, the result will be identically be the same, but late on I find that is a bad idea (you should use immer the right way and don't worry about it) so I turned it off by default in 2.0.0 and removed it in 3.0.0.

 ## Usage